 Date: January 27-29, 2022

-Location: Online and on location, live streamed from Pakhuis de Zwijger, Piet Heinkade 179, Amsterdam.
+Location: Online, live streamed from Pakhuis de Zwijger, Piet Heinkade 179, Amsterdam.

 Program: click here